exscape/plex-hide-spoilers/README.md

 The easiest way to install is to use the binary builds.
 They contain the script itself, a Python interpreter, and all dependencies.

-Download the [latest binary release](https://github.com/exscape/plex-hide-spoilers/releases/), and unpack the zip contents where you want them, then skip to the [Configuration](#configuration) section below.
+Download the [latest binary release](https://github.com/exscape/plex-hide-spoilers/releases/) (the latest one named ...-linux-amd64.tar.bz2), and unpack the zip contents where you want them, then skip to the [Configuration](#configuration) section below.

 ### Using pip